 To apply to Oxford, students would need to have completed, or be studying for, at least 120 points at level 1, in appropriate subjects.
 We would expect students to be performing at the highest level, with at least pass grade 2.

 Oxford University welcomes Young Applicants in Schools Scheme (YASS) modules as extra qualifications that applicants may study to develop their knowledge of a particular subject, or to try something new.
-These YASS modules are offered by the Open University, and students may find them useful in preparing for university study.
+These YASS modules are offered by the Open University in Scotland, and students may find them useful in preparing for university study.
 Students who take these modules may wish to refer to them in their personal statements, to discuss what they have gained from this extra study.

 Further details about different international qualifications can be found on the international qualifications page.